jyksnw/install-jdk/README.md

 # install-jdk

+[WORK IN PROGRESS]
+This client is currently being revamped for a v1.0 release.
+With added support for additional OpenJDK Build clients.
+Currently the updates support Adoptium and Corretto.
+The underlying library that drives this client is also being revamped to enable additional functionality down the road.
+The initial pre-release of v0.x methods and exposed API calls will be maintained for backwards compatibility.

 A simple python utility that can be used to download and install a given Java JDK or JRE.
 Utilizes the [AdoptOpenJDK API](https://api.adoptopenjdk.net/swagger-ui/#/Binary).

 This is a port of from the GitHub Action [`installjdk`](https://github.com/AdoptOpenJDK/install-jdk)